andreus42/project-euler/README.md

+# Project Euler take II
-Author: Andrew Metell
+# Andrew Metell
-Create Date: 7-2-2018
-# The beginning of the project-euler repo
+# Example 1 started on 8-05-2018

+This is the second round of Project Euler programming challenges from https://projecteuler.net/archives